CrocByte4/reading-notes/README.md

 Hello there, I'm Joe.
 I am learning how to be a software developer, and some day I plan on immigrating to Australia.

+Feel free to have a look at my GitHub profile [My profile](https://github.com/CrocByte4)

 ![How do I look?](https://avatars.githubusercontent.com/u/122234950?v=4)

 ## What is this website?